hythm7/Pakku/README.md

 bar                 → use progress bar spinner             → use spinner verbose  < level >  → verbosity < nothing error warn info now debug all >
-cores    < number > → number of cores used when running in async mode config   < path >   → specify config file recman              → enable all remote recommendation manager recman   < MyRec >  → use MyRec recommendation manager only
+cores    < number > → number of cores used when run in async mode config   < path >   → specify config file recman              → enable all remote recommendation manager recman   < MyRec >  → use MyRec recommendation manager only